-Software development lifecycle (SDLC) is a framework that defines the steps involved in the development of software.
+Software Development Life Cycle (SDLC) is a framework that defines the steps involved in the development of software at each phase.
 It covers the detailed plan for building, deploying and maintaining the software.

-SDLC defines the complete cycle of development i.e. all the tasks involved in gathering a requirement for the maintenance of a Product.
+SDLC defines the complete cycle of development i.e. all the tasks involved in planning, creating, testing, and deploying a Software Product.

 What You Will Learn: